 As the pandemic becomes more manageable and we explore possibilities for the future, I find that many executives and board members are reflecting on the “state of their organization.”
 Many are asking the question: “Where do we go from here?”
 I was recently asked by a client about the best way to determine where to focus energies post-COVID.
 My go-to diagnostic tool to start this task is the nonprofit lifecycle (which can also be useful in strategic planning, growth projections and board development).
-It gives you a realistic sense of where your organization stands now (which may be different from where it was before the pandemic) and whether or not all of its elements are working in alignment with one another (see our Sustainability piece on the Nonprofit Flywheel).
+It gives you a realistic sense of where your organization stands now (which may be different from where it was before the pandemic) and whether or not all of its elements are working in alignment with one another (see our piece on the Sustainability Flywheel).
 If they are in alignment and you are “in flow,” everything is synched up well.
 If they are not in alignment, you may be experiencing growing pains.
 You often feel these growing pains first without really knowing the source.
-For example, an organization’s programs and strategies may effectively function and have a strong reputation (growth stage), yet the elements that support the organization’s core may not be able to keep up (start-up stage).
-Or leadership may delegate decisions to middle management without sharing the “why,“ creating functional bottlenecks.
-Or program growth may outpace the ability to quantify and communicate impact, which may make it harder to justify need to potential funders.
+For example, an organization’s programs and strategies may effectively function and have a strong demand and reputation (growth stage), yet the elements that support the organization’s operations may not be able to keep up (start-up stage).
+Or leadership may delegate decisions to middle management without sharing the “why,” creating functional bottlenecks.
+Or program demand may outpace the ability to quantify and communicate impact, which may make it harder to justify need to potential funders.
 These kinds of situations reflect an uneven rate of growth, which can create the classic chicken vs. egg dilemma.
-The nonprofit lifecycle is a great way to better understand where your organization is and begin to address growing pains, so you can create a steady rate of growth and alignment between all the elements of sustainability.
+The nonprofit lifecycle is a great way to better understand where your organization is and begin addressing growing pains, so you can create a steady rate of growth as well as alignment between all the elements of sustainability.
 Then, you can use your planning efforts to pull all the elements into alignment.

 What Is the Nonprofit Lifecycle?